 Each daycare centre uses Rytmi as a basis for planning pedagogical activities suggested by the children, discussed between the children and staff, and planned under the staff’s leadership complement each other.
 Rytmi highlights the importance of long periods of play for children.
 Play is valued, and time and space are set aside for it every day.

-Preschool education – inquisitive minds preparing for school
+Pre primary education – inquisitive minds preparing for school

 Touhula children spend most of their day in small groups.
 We promote the provision of full-day education on the basis of our small-group activities.
 We divide the children into small groups based on their age, friendships, needs, activities, the premises, and the objectives entered in the early childhood education and care plan.
 The coordination of activities, the daily rhythm, and the use of premises across the daycare centre are key issues in this respect.